How to work out if you're self-funding

 - deferred care fee payment plans – these work in a similar way to immediate plans, but they pay out from an agreed date in the future, rather than immediately.
 The longer the deferred period, the lower the cost of the plan

 - equity release plans – these allow you to release money from your home without selling it, but there are usually better options available.

 If your finances change

-If your income drops or your capital falls below £23,250, you might be eligible for council help.
+If your income drops or your capital falls below £23,250, you might be able to get council help.
 Contact your local council around three months before you think this will happen.
-Councils will only provide financial help from the date you contact them for help, so if your capital has already dropped below £23,250 before you contact them, you won’t be reimbursed.
+You won't be reimbursed if you contact them after your capital drops below £23,250.

 Read our guide Paying for your care for more information.